May. 7, 2026 · 5 min read

 Sycophancy is the tendency of LLMs to produce responses that align with what the user appears to want, rather than what is accurate (Malmqvist, 2024).
 When a user pushes back on a model’s answer, the model frequently reverses its position even without new evidence.
 When a user frames a question to suggest a preferred answer, the model gravitates toward confirming it.

 This creates a specific failure mode for technical decision-making.
-You ask an LLM to evaluate two architectural approaches.
-You mention that your team prefers approach A. The model finds more merit in approach A. The evaluation wasn’t neutral.
-It was shaped by your stated preference before the analysis began.
-For code and design review, asking “is there anything wrong with this approach?” after an enthusiastic description of your design will surface fewer problems than asking “what are the weaknesses of this approach?”
-The question shape determines the answer.
+Ask an LLM to evaluate two architectural approaches and mention that your team prefers approach A. The model will find more merit in approach A. Your stated preference shaped the evaluation before the analysis began.

 Sycophancy is reinforced through reinforcement learning from human feedback (RLHF), where models learn that agreement produces higher human ratings than accurate but unwelcome responses (Malmqvist, 2024).
-It is not a surface-level quirk.
-It is baked into how models are trained to please.
+The tendency is baked into how models are trained to please.

 Anchoring